WilDev-Studios/WilDev.DeathMessages/README.md

 # Player - The Unturned player that died
 # Instigator - The Unturned user that killed Player (can be none)
 # Weapon - The weapon that was used to kill Player (can be none)
-# Distance - The distance at which Player was killed
+# Distance - The distance at which Player was killed (can be none)
 # Location - The location where Player died

 Deaths: